ATTENTION – RESIDENTS OF REGIONAL SCHOOL UNIT 40

-A child who will be five on or before October 15, 2020, is eligible to attend kindergarten.
+A child who will be four on or before October 15, 2020, is eligible to attend Pre-K.

-Due to COVID-19, between April 11th and May 13th, please register your child for kindergarten online by filling out the form that can be found at RSU40.org, or by calling the school your child will be attending.
+Due to COVID-19 all registrations must be done by the online form that can be found at RSU40.org, or by calling the school.

 MILLER SCHOOL – 832-2103